Faydyn/psy_logparser/README.md

 ## Quick Description of each file

 ### main
-- __main.py__: <br>
-Entry point of the program and later run on command line for __Option 2__.
-It creates a Parser and runs it.
 - __parser.ipynb__: <br>
-Jupyter notebook, that acts as main file and displays the final result.
-(Only visible in Option 2)
+Jupyter notebook, that acts as main file (and more) and displays the final result.

 ### constants
 - __constants.json__: <br>